 You Will Be Able To Produce Production Friendly Designs!
 Your design will take less time to sew out, have fewer thread breaks and less trimming!

-You, Will, Be Producing Higher Quality Designs.
-Your customers will love your new designs and will send you more work!
+You, Will, Have Happy Repeat Customers!
+Your customers will love your higher-quality designs designs and will send you more work!

 Your Designs with Small Lettering Can Look Great Every Time!
 When I said saves time, I mean just that!
 Regardless of the fabric, you can go into your software and make simple adjustments for the different fabrics that will work even on the "Moisture Wicking" fabrics!